ansible/workshops/exercises/ansible_network/6-controller-job-template/README.es.md

     ![rocket button](images/controller_rocket.png)

     When the rocket button is clicked this will launch the job.
 The job will open in a new window called the **Job Details View**.
-More info about [Automation controller jobs](https://docs.ansible.com/automation-controller/latest/html/userguide/jobs.html) can be found in the documentation.
+More info about [controlador de Automatización jobs](https://docs.ansible.com/automation-controller/latest/html/userguide/jobs.html) can be found in the documentation.

-### Step 3: Examine the Job
+### Paso 3: Examine the Job

 After executing the Job Template it will automatically open the [Standard Out pane](https://docs.ansible.com/automation-controller/latest/html/userguide/jobs.html#standard-out)